any-docs/css/content/guides/flexible_box_layout/aligning_items/index.md

 ## Aligning content on the cross axis with the `align-content` property

 So far, we have focused on aligning items or individual items inside the area defined by a {{glossary("flex container")}} containing a single line of flex items.
-When flex items are allowed to wrap across multiple lines, the {{cssxref("align-content")}} property can be used to control the distribution of space between the lines, also known as **packing flex lines**.
+When flex items are allowed to wrap across multiple lines, the `align-content` property can be used to control the distribution of space between the lines, also known as **packing flex lines**.

 For `align-content` to have an effect, the cross axis dimension (the height in this case) of the flex container must be greater than needed to display the items.
 It then works on all the items as a set.
 The `align-content` values dictate what happens with the extra available space and the alignment of the entire set of items within it.